Otmar Hasler: Prime Minister of Liechtenstein

 Hasler was Prime Minister of Liechtenstein from 5 April 2001 to 25 May 2009.
 His first term oversaw a FBP majority government, whereas in his second term he led a new coalition government with the Patriotic Union.

-His government oversaw the ending of the 1999–2001 Liechtenstein financial crisis, with Liechtenstein being removed from the Financial Action Task Force on 23 June 2001.
+His government oversaw the ending of the 1999–2001 Liechtenstein financial crisis, with Liechtenstein being removed from the Financial Action Task Force's blacklist on 23 June 2001.

 In 2003, a referendum to adopt Hans-Adam II's revision of the constitution of Liechtenstein to expand his powers passed.
 The prince had threatened to abdicate and leave the country if the referendum did not result in his favour.
 In the run-up to the referendum, Hasler supported the proposed changes.

 2008 tax affair

-During Hasler's term, the 2008 Liechtenstein tax affair took place, where millions of euros belonging to hundreds of citizens living in Germany were channeled into the LGT Bank and other banks in Liechtenstein, taking advantage of Liechtenstein-based trusts to evade paying taxes in Germany.
+During Hasler's term, the 2008 Liechtenstein tax affair took place, where millions of euros belonging to hundreds of citizens living in Germany were channelled into the LGT Bank and other banks in Liechtenstein, taking advantage of Liechtenstein-based trusts to evade paying taxes in Germany.
 The affair overshadowed the previously-planned visit of Hasler to Berlin on 19 February 2008 to meet with the minister of finance, Peer Steinbrück, and the chancellor, Angela Merkel.
 Merkel asked for help in the investigation and cooperation in prevention of tax evasion, pointing out that Liechtenstein provided the US Internal Revenue Service with some data but not the German Ministry of Finances.

 The newspaper Die Welt described the event as a "government crisis".
 As a result of the affair, Hasler's government entered negotiations with a number of countries to discuss tax avoidance issues.
-It reached an agreement with the United Kingdom in 2009 that will allow the about 5,000 British customers of Liechtenstein's banks that hold for them about £2-3 billion in secret accounts to come clear with British tax authorities under terms of a significantly reduced penalty.
-The agreement opened up Liechtenstein's banks to greater transparency, but remains controversial in Liechtenstein; some banks feared that clients would move their money elsewhere.

 Hasler sought re-election for a third term in the 2009 Liechtenstein general election.
 However, the election resulted in a victory for the Patriotic Union and Hasler resigned as prime minister on 8 February 2009, and was succeeded by Klaus Tschütscher on 25 March.